seelifeasdata/lit-review1/README.md

 The authors set fi to be the (R,G,B) color values of the pixel, mostly motivated by speed of computation, but other choices are possible too.
 Djj i=1 where Dii = j=1 N W ij and Y are the desired labels for some the pixels Those label constraints can be very useful to impose prior knowledge of what is an object and background.
-This is a standard Laplacian label propagation formulation [28], and the equation above is often written in an equivalent and more convenient form: C(X) = XT (I − S)X + λ|X − Y |2.
+This is a standard Laplacian label propagation formulation, and the equation above is often written in an equivalent and more convenient form: C(X) = XT (I − S)X + λ|X − Y |2.

 ![alt text](https://github.com/seelifeasdata/lit-review1/blob/main/images/lp7.png)